slowernews/hamster-system/README.md

 #### Is this the truth?

-Probably not but I don't know nothing that works better.
-I test new options and 'tree shake' existent ones agressively.
+Probably not but I test new options and 'tree shake' existent ones agressively.

 ---
 <sup>Notes:</sup><br>